alozano-77/AWS-SAA-C02-Course/README.md

 Contains:

-- Permissions: control which accounts can and can't use the AMI.
+- Permissions: controls which accounts can and can't use the AMI.

-  - Public: Anyone can launch it.
+  - Public - Anyone can launch it.

-  - Owner - Implicit allow, only the owner can use it  spin up new instances
+  - Owner - Implicit allow, only the owner can use it to spin up new instances

-  - Explicit - owner grants access to AMI for specific AWS accounts
+  - Explicit - Owner grants access to AMI for specific AWS accounts

-- Root Volume: contain the **Boot Volume**
+- Root Volume: contains the **Boot Volume**

 - Block Device Mapping: links the volumes that the AMI has and how they're presented to the operating system.
-Determines which volume is a boot volume and which volumes is a data volume.
+Determines which volume is a boot volume and which volume is a data volume.

 #### 1.2.5.6.
 Connecting to EC2